apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 ### FileSystem client setup

-The S3A connector can recognize files created under paths with `__magic/` as a parent directory.
+The S3A connector can recognize files created under paths with `${MAGIC PATH}/` as a parent directory.
 This allows it to handle those files in a special way, such as uploading to a different location and storing the information needed to complete pending multipart uploads.